tikv/tikv/docs/ROADMAP.md

 ## Misc

-- [ ] Tolerate corrupted Region - TiKV can be started even when the data in some Regions is corrupted.
+- [ ] Tolerate corrupted Region - TiKV can be started even when the data in some Regions is corrupted
-- [ ] Support huge Region whose size is larger than 1 GB.
+- [ ] Support huge Region whose size is larger than 1 GB